Steiner-254/Cyfrin-Updraft-Course/Begginer/Blockchain-Basics/Lessons12.md

 # Signing transactions
+- To help understand the fundamentals of how concepts like public and private keys as well as signing transactions, we'll again be leveraging an incredible resource by Anders Brownworth available [here](https://andersbrownworth.com/blockchain/public-private-keys/)

 ## Public and Private Keys
 - In this lesson, all the pieces we learnt about with Metamask should start coming together.